Why You Shouldn’t Use Free Proxy Servers

 - Support: 24/7 via live chat, tickets, dedicated account manager

-- Extras: API, browser extension, Proxy Manager, extensive documentation
+- Extras: API, browser extension, Proxy Manager, dedicated IPs, IPv6-only IPs

 Bright Data is one of the largest premium proxy suppliers today.
-You can get residential, datacenter (shared, rotating, dedicated), ISP, and mobile proxies.
+You can get residential, datacenter, and ISP proxies.
+Unfortunately for mobile, the provider sunset the service in 2026.

 Different Types of Proxies